localz/Spots-Push-iOS-SDK/README.md

 **6. Start Location services for location push (optional)**

+Use this to enable requests for the device's coordinates via a push notifications.
 You will need to prompt user to accept location services permission request.

 ___Objective-C___